It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Set-Up & Teardown

 Exhibitors may begin to dismantle their exhibits, according to a schedule provided by Garden Show staff, the day after the Fair closes.
 Exhibitors dismantling their exhibits early may have premiums withheld.
-All hardscape elements (i.e., water features, walkways, patios, walls, boulders, flagstone, river rock, etc.) must be removed by the exhibitor by the last day of teardown at 5pm.
-Failure to remove all hardscape including boulders, flagstone, and river rock will result in forfeiture of all premiums.
-Security will be provided until the Saturday following the last day of the Fair.
+All hardscape elements (i.e., water features, walkways, patios, walls, boulders, flagstone, river rock, etc.) must be removed by the exhibitor by the last day of teardown at 5 pm.
+Failure to remove all hardscape, including boulders, flagstone, and river rock, will result in forfeiture of all premiums.
+Security will be provided until Saturday following the last day of the Fair.
 All items not removed by this time will become the property of the Garden Show.
 Removal of all items in displays must be coordinated by the exhibitor.
 No one may remove items from an exhibit (other than the owner of said exhibit) without prior written authorization from the owner on file in the Garden Show office.

 Maintenance

-The 22nd DAA has strict requirements associated with its storm water permits (Industrial General Permit and Small Phase 2 MSR).
+The 22nd DAA has strict requirements associated with its stormwater permits (Industrial General Permit and Small Phase 2 MSR).
 Both permits require the 22nd DAA to ensure that no water, other than what falls from the sky, makes its way into the storm drain system.
 This includes excess plant water.
 Anyone found watering in a manner that results in discharges to any storm drain shall be fined $500 for the first incident.
 If the behavior continues, the violator shall be referred to the San Diego Regional Water Quality Control Board (SD RWQCB) for action.
 Fines and penalties levied by the SD RWQCB shall be the sole responsibility of the violator, along with any direct costs sustained by the 22nd DAA for clean-up and repair.

 Fair Tickets